 I enjoy ultrasound because it’s very technical-driven – not just anyone can do it, and what one person might have a hard time with, others don’t.
 I work with radiologists a lot, so I like to know what I’m doing and why I’m doing it because it’s such a knowledge-based specialty.
 Reading the patient’s history and knowing the reasons why I’m doing an exam helps me tailor it, and therefore get my patients the best outcome in the long-run.
 I love the challenge of being able to see something difficult and something new – one little image that nobody else could diagnose is my part in saving lives.

-How has working with Cirrus Medical Staffing enriched your experience as a travel ultrasound technician?
+How has working with Cirrus Medical Staffing enriched your experience at travel ultrasound jobs?

 In travel, finding the right recruiter is the big thing.
 Joel Heifferon, my Cirrus recruiter, is up front with me on what he knows about the facility and pay situation with any assignment I’m considering.
 I’ve worked with him for three years and now work with him exclusively.
 I’ve had a couple of jobs with other companies and a bad recruiter that have left such a terrible taste in my mouth that I won’t ever go back.
 If you don’t get along or your recruiter thinks of you as a number, it’s going to make your life miserable.
 Recruiter relationship makes or breaks the job.

 Much like I triage my patients based on urgency, I’ve noticed Joel does the same with his travelers.
 He dropped everything once when I told him about an issue with my time sheet that would affect my getting paid on time.
 He got it taken care of and I was paid that day because he prioritized my issue over other tasks he may have had that day.
 That made me feel really good.